 Using desktop analysis and field investigations, Biohabitats assessed the project area.
 This included geomorphic channel and stream problem assessments, wetland and riparian vegetation surveys, bank condition measurements, and the mapping of watershed geology, hydrology, soils, land use, stormwater facilities, and infrastructure.
+Biohabitats identified seven reaches of three tributaries and several outfall channels, totaling nearly 5,000 LF, as priority restoration opportunities.

-satisfied the County’s programmatic needs (e.g., protecting infrastructure and sediment and nutrient load reduction) while enhancing the overall function of the stream system.
-Post-construction monitoring, which is being conducted by a sub-consultant and supervised by Biohabitats, has revealed the restoration has remained for the most part vertically and laterally stable, and more diverse, native riparian communities are beginning to establish with the assistance of non-native invasive control.
+After evaluating several restoration approaches, Biohabitats worked with the County to create a long-term, stable channel design to restore function and stability and enhance habitat and riparian forest structure for all of the degraded reaches.
+Biohabitats supervised construction, which was completed on time and satisfied the County’s programmatic needs while enhancing the overall function of the stream system.
+Post-construction monitoring, conducted by a sub-consultant and supervised by Biohabitats, has revealed the restoration has remained mostly vertically and laterally stable, and more diverse, native riparian communities are beginning to establish with the assistance of non-native invasive control.

 TAGS